ren-hoek/les-mis-slider/README.md

 Sliders are based on:
 https://bl.ocks.org/mbostock/6499018

-Guide to the general update pattern https://bl.ocks.org/mbostock/3808218
+Guide to the general update pattern: https://bl.ocks.org/mbostock/3808218